OpenCerts/opencerts-documentation/document_renderer.md

 ### Renderer index.js

-To register the templates within the renderer, we have to add the custom template folder to the index.js file of the templates folder, which is located here:
+To register the templates within the renderer, we have to add the custom template folder - govtechDemoCert - to the index.js file of the templates folder, which is located here:
 ![templates index.js screenshot](./assets/document-renderer/directory2.png)

 ```javascript